utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **3) Is there an administrator login for me to login to New Collections to edit and upload digital images into the new Collections U of T beta site?**

 _No.
 See above.
-The administration login into new Collections U of T will be available in 2025.
+The administration login into New Collections U of T will be available in 2025.
 UTL ITS is continuing to work on the Collections U of T administrator interface.
-2024 will be devoted to monitoring new Collections U of T performance and indexing.
-ITS will support collection owners with facilitated ingests.
+2024 will be devoted to monitoring new Collections U of T ingest, performance, and indexing.
+ITS will support collection owners with facilitated ingests until the administrator interface is completed.
 The new Collections U of T administrator interface is expected to launch in late 2025._

 **4) I never had a Collections U of T repository on Islandora.
 Can I add a new repository to the new Collections U of T website for my UTL library/archive?**

-_Due to service capacity from July 1, 2024 to Summer 2025 we will not be adding new repositories into Collections U of T. You can [email us](mailto:digitalinitiatives@library.utoronto.ca) to [request a new repository](https://utlib.github.io/collections-uoft/documentation/adding-new-collections) be added and we will review these requests and onboard new repositories in 2025 for you to begin using Collections U of T._
+_Due to service capacity from July 1, 2024 to Summer 2025 we will not be adding any new repositories into Collections U of T. You can [email us](mailto:digitalinitiatives@library.utoronto.ca) to [request a new repository](https://utlib.github.io/collections-uoft/documentation/adding-new-collections) be added and we will review these requests and onboard new repositories in Fall 2025 for you to begin using Collections U of T._

 **5) When will the new Collections U of T website be available to the public (outside of U of T networks)?**